GradienteSur/blog/DEPLOYMENT.md

 # Cloudflare Pages Deployment Guide

-This guide will help you deploy the GradienteSur blog to Cloudflare Pages.
+This guide will help you deploy the surus blog to Cloudflare Pages.

 ## Prerequisites